Anti-inflammatory diet: Relieve pain and lose weight

 • A high BMI, combined with a high fat percentage, would be directly related to the prevalence and risk of low back pain.²

-• Obesity increases the risk of low back pain and disc disease (problems with intervertebral discs), but would not be directly related to the degeneracy of the spine, or neck pain (neck pain).³
+• Obesity increases the risk of low back pain and disc disease (problems with intervertebral discs), but would not be directly linked to degeneration of the spine, or to neck pain (neck pain).³

 Conclusion